-Welcome to the Rotary Club of Lake Mills
+Welcome to the Lake Mills Rotary Club of Lake Mills

 What's New?

-The Pyramid City Run is a 5K fun run on Saturday, September 14th with the start and finish in Commons Park.
-This year we will be focusing our action on New Beginnings APFV.
+The Pyramid City Run 5K fun run was held on Saturday, September 13th, 2025 with the start and finish in Commons Park.

 Lake Mills